-The Single-Family Zoning Analysis was a project of the Northeast Ohio First Suburbs Consortium in partnership with the Cuyahoga County Land Bank and facilitated by the Cuyahoga County Planning Commission.
-This analysis was the first phase of a larger initiative to address single-family infill development in the First Suburbs.
-This phase aimed to identify potential zoning challenges to single-family infill development within the First Suburbs.
+The Single-Family Zoning Analysis is a project of the Northeast Ohio First Suburbs Consortium in partnership with the Cuyahoga County Land Bank, facilitated by the Cuyahoga County Planning Commission and supported financially by First Federal Lakewood.

-Zoning codes were typically written in different eras, when abundant undeveloped land could be subdivided into new lots easily and zoning was intended to disperse population.
-Zoning regulations can often stand in the way of single-family infill construction, as this type of construction occurs in existing neighborhoods on individual lots that can often be smaller and tighter than what zoning requires.
+This type of development, however, is often difficult, and vacant lots are left unbuilt due to outdated regulations and complicated processes.
+For example, zoning regulations can often stand in the way of single-family infill construction, as this type of construction occurs in existing neighborhoods on individual lots that can often be smaller and tighter than what zoning requires.
 Below is an example of this mismatch.

 Housing market conditions are improving with an increasing number of home sales and median sale price.
 Despite this improvement, First Suburbs are not experiencing significant new housing construction.